foundriesio/docs/source/reference-manual/security/factory-keys.rst

 Linux Kernel Modules Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A configuration file is needed to create the key used by Linux Kernel to sign
+A configuration file is needed to create the key used by the Linux Kernel to sign
 the modules.
 The `Linux Kernel documentation`_ states the parameters required
 for the configuration file.

-For example, create a new text file with the following content or customize it as
+For example, create a new text file with the following content, or customize it as
 needed:

 .. prompt::